gootsev/epam-gootsev/docker/README.md

 ##Note

-There are some basic parameters that are used by default if no user data has been entered:

-- NAME = "Max Payne"
-- CITY = "Moscow"
-- API_KEY = "My personal api key"
+Doker-compose added.

-Please, use your own API_KEY
+Please, use your own API_KEY and another environment parameters.
+You can change them if file .env